 The so-called one-year "standstill period" following the expiry of the 2006 Canada-U.S. Softwood Lumber Agreement ended last week, putting the U.S. in a position to apply duties against Canadian exports of the product.

 In the U.S., where most timber lots are privately owned and timber is sold through auctions, the claim has been that lumber producers in Canada are able to buy their trees from publicly-owned forests at subsidized rates, allowing them to undercut their American counterparts.

 If a legal action is started, Canadian exporters can expect to start paying preliminary countervailing duties starting near the end of March 2017.
 A final U.S. government determination on the level of countervailing and anti-dumping duties would be set at the end of 2017.

 But B.C.
-Lumber Trade Council president Susan Yurkovich has said she’s optimistic Canadian and U.S. negotiators can find a settlement before duties can be imposed.
+Lumber Trade Council president Susan Yurkovich has said she's optimistic Canadian and U.S. negotiators can find a settlement before duties can be imposed in early 2017.

 The BCLTC prefers a "managed trade" deal over litigation.

 Prior to the 2006 accord, Canadian companies were stuck for years paying duties that started at 27 per cent in 2001, and were gradually lowered to 11 per cent by the U.S. Commerce Department.

 Canada has consistently won before international tribunal panels when it challenged past assaults by the U.S. industry starting in the 1980s.

 But those battles, fought before tribunals set up under the authority of the North America Free Trade Agreement and World Trade Organization, typically lasted four to five years.

 While Canadian companies get their duties reimbursed if Canada wins its case, legal costs for the entire industry can amount to hundreds of millions of dollars over that period.